2019 FIA GT World Cup: Main race

 "I would like to thank GruppeM Racing for the amazing car and also Mercedes-AMG.
 Porsche have been really close the whole weekend so I am really happy that we finally won.
 I have always been really close to winning this race from Formula 3 when I was on pole and last year in GT, but Macau is always Macau and it's really special to make it all perfect and finally I did.
 It is just an amazing feeling – to win this it also means I can be regarded as one of the best!"

 — Raffaele Marciello on winning the 2019 FIA GT World Cup.

-When Marciello was cautious entering the Melco hairpin, Bamber closed in on him again, making slight contact with the rear of his vehicle on the final lap.
+When Marciello was cautious entering the Melco hairpin, Bamber closed in on him again, making slight contact with the rear of his vehicle on the final lap, attempting to find a way past.
 Marciello led all of the racing laps over the weekend in only his third FIA GT World Cup start, achieving Mercedes' third victory in the event, following Engel in 2015 and Mortara in 2017.
 In accordance with a pre-race agreement, Bamber purposefully slowed through the R Bend corner and the start/finish straight, giving his teammate second as Bamber finished third.
 Farfus finished fourth, leading the close group of Haase, Mortara, Eriksson, Dries Vanthoor, Engel and Van Der Linde in positions five through ten.
 The final classified finishers were Bruins, Weerts and Weian with Fong and Picariello the two other retirements.

 The sixth running of the FIA GT World Cup was scheduled for 2020, but the FIA cancelled it due to the COVID-19 pandemic and replaced it with the Macau GT Cup, which was only open to racers from local racing series.